swaminath91/Embedded-Projects/Proxy web server/Readme.txt

 4. I have used linked-list to store cached data and I have written lots of error handling functions before I implemented my caching and link pre-fetching.
 That took more time for me to complete and so I had to stick with three different codes
 5. I run a separate thread for caching and link-prefetching and so it will avoid any delays in fetching and sending data to the client
-6. keepalive connection is addresses in about:config network proxy settings page by enabling that option 7.I have used both forking and pthreads for handling multiple-simultaneous connections
+6. Keepalive connection is addressed in about:config network proxy settings page by enabling that option 7.I have used both forking and pthreads for handling multiple-simultaneous connections

-I thank both the TA's and the Professor for their support in helping me complete this assignment.

-I would be happy to get feedback from TA's, if any of my functionalities don't work as expected and if I have wrongly stated as successful.
-I believe, I have addressed all the requirements.
-But would be happy to listen to any comments about faults in my code.
-I apologize for any in-covenience and I appreciate your patience in reading my document

 I'm again attaching my Youtube URL https://youtu.be/VUhV9V96iks